patdie421/pct-connectors-rebuild/README.md

 20
 </pre>
 ### usage
 The IDC connector is keyed (the cable is oriented towards the inside of the apple II).
-Just connect 3.5" Apple floppy drive (/!\ not unidisk or AE Transdrive) to DB19 connector.
+Just connect 800ko 3.5" Apple floppy drive (/!\ do not connect 3.5" unidisk) or AE Transdrive) to DB19 connector.

 ### status
 done, working.